-For the less energetic Pilates and Yoga are on offer along with many other leisure time courses such as needlework, photography, art and a book club.
+Pilates and Yoga classes are on offer along with many other leisure time courses such as needlework, photography, art classes and a book club.

 Ackworth Parish Council supports many of these clubs and organisations, including Ackworth Community Library; as well as having responsibility for community facilities such as the allotments, play areas, community halls and playing fields.

 More detailed information about Ackworth and its facilities can be found in this website or go to our Contact Us page.